• BAS and Bookkeeping Assistance

 GST and depreciation limit (car limit)

-• There is a limit on the amount of GST you can claim on the purchase price of a CAR.
-This limit is $6,334 for the 2025 year ($69,674 x 1/11th).
+• There is a limit on the amount of GST you can claim on the purchase price of a passenger vehicle (includes dual cab utes) unless it is designed to carry a load of more than 1 tonne or more than 9 passengers.

 ATO fact sheet